 In recent weeks, Housing and Urban Development (HUD) Secretary Ben Carson has taken criticism for allowing his son and daughter-in-law, Ben Carson Jr. and Merlynn Carson, to play inappropriate roles in agency business.
-Stories in The Washington Post and CNN – which relied in part on documents exposed by American Oversight – detailed how Ben Carson Jr. played a central role in the planning and execution of a listening tour in Baltimore, MD in June 2017.
-The documents we obtained revealed how Ben Jr. used his special access to play matchmaker between his business contacts in the city and his powerful father.
+Stories in the Washington Post and CNN — which relied in part on documents exposed by American Oversight — detailed how Carson Jr. played a central role in the planning and execution of a listening tour in Baltimore, Md., in June 2017.
+The documents we obtained revealed how Carson Jr. used his special access to play matchmaker between his business contacts in the city and his powerful father.

-Ben Carson Jr. and his wife Merlynn were intimately involved in the planning and execution of HUD’s listening tour in Baltimore.
+Carson Jr. and his wife, Merlynn, were intimately involved in the planning and execution of HUD’s listening tour in Baltimore.
 The younger Carson described it as an opportunity for his father “to better understand how to align HUD initiatives with Baltimore corporate, government, and community leadership.”

 In some versions of the logistical plans for the Baltimore tour, Ben Jr. and Merlynn are listed as attendees at events.

 But their participation went far beyond mere attendance — as the following timeline illustrates:

 June 11, 2017: Carson Jr. connected Lynne Patton (a former Trump family employee who was then working as a senior adviser to the secretary, prior to her appointment to lead HUD’s Region II office in New York) and Merlynn with the office of the CEO of Under Armour about participating in the HUD tour.